mkp-rh/finder/README.md

 Install the dependancies

-$ sudo yum install libXfixes-devel libXcomposite-devel cairo-devel libX11-devel
+$ sudo yum install cairo-devel libX11-devel

 And then use make